-- 11. The Board's March 27, 2020 order8 initiated a proceeding to investigate resource adequacy alternatives to achieve New Jersey's clean energy goals as articulated in the State's Energy Master Plan from 2019.
-Under PJM's current Reliability Pricing Model, the rate paid by BGS-RSCP suppliers for capacity would be the Zonal Net Load Price.
-Several alternatives will be considered under this proceeding.
-As such, the EDCs recognize that the rate paid by BGS-RSCP suppliers for capacity in the 2023/2024 delivery year or the 2024/2025 delivery year referenced above may or may not be set by a PJM capacity auction pending the outcome of this proceeding before the Board. - 12.
-The conditions under which BGS-RSCP suppliers are paid (or pay) for the difference between the rate paid by BGS-RSCP suppliers for capacity and the Capacity Proxy Price are provided in detail in the Supplements to the BGS-RSCP SMA, attached to this filing as Appendix D (the "Capacity Supplements"). - 13.
-If the base residual auction for the 2023/2024 delivery year is held as scheduled, and the results are available at least 20 business days prior to the start of the BGS-RSCP Auction, then the Capacity Supplement for the 2023/2024 delivery year will no longer be needed and will be voided.
-Furthermore, the EDCs propose to update the Capacity Proxy Price for the 2024/2025 delivery year to average the results of PJM's capacity auction for the 2023/2024 delivery year and the most recent results for the 2022/2023 delivery year (multiplied by 90%).
-Although it is not expected that the results of the base residual auction for the 2024/2025 delivery year will be known prior to the BGS-RSCP Auction, if the results are available at least 20 business days prior to the start of the BGS-RSCP Auction, then the Capacity Supplement for the 2024/2025 delivery year will no longer be needed and will be voided.
+- 10. Winning BGS-RSCP suppliers will be paid the closing price (cents/kWh) in the BGS-RSCP Auction for load served.
+In the 2024/2025 delivery year and in the 2025/2026 delivery year, BGS-RSCP suppliers will additionally be paid (or will pay) the difference between the rate paid by BGS-RSCP suppliers for capacity and the Capacity Proxy Price for that delivery year.
+Consistent with the processes approved by the Board for the 2020, 2021, and 2022 BGS Auctions, these payments will only occur in the 2024/2025 delivery year or in the 2025/2026 delivery year, even if the value of the capacity price for that delivery year is known prior to the start of that delivery year but only if the results are not known at least five business days prior to the start of the BGS-RSCP Auction.
+This construct provides certainty to BGS-RSCP suppliers that they will be fully compensated for the actual rates for capacity that they pay in the 2024/2025 delivery year and in the 2025/2026 delivery year. - 11.
+The conditions under which BGS-RSCP suppliers are paid (or pay) for the difference between the rate paid by BGS-RSCP suppliers for capacity and the Capacity Proxy Price are provided in detail in the Supplements to the BGS-RSCP SMA, attached to this filing as Appendix D (the "Capacity Supplements"). - 12.
+If the base residual auction for the 2024/2025 delivery year is held as scheduled, and the results are available at least five business days prior to the start of the BGS-RSCP Auction, then the Capacity Supplement for the 2024/2025 delivery year will no longer be needed and will be voided.
+Furthermore, in the event the results of the base residual auction for the 2024/2025 delivery year are known at least five business days prior to the start of the BGS-RSCP Auction, the EDCs also propose to update the Capacity Proxy Price for the 2025/2026 delivery year to average the results of PJM's capacity auction for the 2024/2025 delivery year and the most recent results for the 2023/2024 delivery year (multiplied by 90%).
+Although it is not expected that the results of the base residual auction for the 2025/2026 delivery year will be known prior to the BGS-RSCP Auction, if the results are available at least five business days prior to the start of the BGS-RSCP Auction, if we have a start of the BGS-RSCP Auction.

+Auction, then the Capacity Supplement for the 2025/2026 delivery year will no longer be needed and will be voided.